 It's likely to be considered unfair for the venue to pocket the cash if the event's not going ahead.
 The Competition and Markets Authority said it would usually expect customers to be given a full refund if restrictions mean a service can't be provided or accessed, so you could use this to argue for a refund.
 Though as before, the venue can keep costs incurred specifically for your wedding.

-Ward says: “If the contract doesn’t address this particular circumstance, then I do not think the venue could insist on [move the reception] – it’d be a variation to the contract which the couple would have to agree to.
-In the unlikely event that the contract does set out a right for the venue to insist upon this, it is difficult to see how a term of contract such as this (that’d allow for the venue to unilaterally decide when the reception will take place) would be considered to be fair.”
+Emma Ward, a partner at Nelsons Solicitors, says: "If the contract doesn't address this particular circumstance, then I do not think the venue could insist on [moving the reception] – it'd be a variation to the contract which the couple would have to agree to.
+In the unlikely event that the contract does set out a right for the venue to insist upon this, it is difficult to see how a term of contract such as this (that'd allow for the venue to unilaterally decide when the reception will take place) would be considered to be fair."

 This depends on whether you were having the service and reception at the same place.
-Bhanot says: “Where the ceremony and reception are due to take place at the same venue and you have entered into the same contract for both, a couple may argue that on the basis that the reception was dependent on the wedding ceremony taking place, the contract has been frustrated and the parties are discharged from future obligations (including payment terms).
+Pranav Bhanot, a litigation solicitor at Meaby & Co, says: "Where the ceremony and reception are due to take place at the same venue and you have entered into the same contract for both, a couple may argue that on the basis that the reception was dependent on the wedding ceremony taking place, the contract has been frustrated and the parties are discharged from future obligations (including payment terms).